-The development team plans to submit a comprehensive permit application to the BZA and site eligibility letter to the Massachusetts Department of Housing and Community Development (required in order to open a comprehensive permit hearing) in late October 2017.
-We anticipate the first public BZA hearing will occur in late November.
-If the BZA approves the development, then the development team will apply for state financing from the Department of Housing and Community Development in the winter/spring 2018 funding round.
-If the development is awarded funding in the winter/spring 2018 funding round, the construction could start in early 2019 and last approximately 16 months.
+The development team will be submitting a One Stop financing application to the Massachusetts Department of Housing and Community Development in February 2018.
+If the development is awarded funding in the winter/spring 2018 funding round, construction could start in early 2019 and last approximately 16 months.

 Parking and Transportation

 The proposal includes only 3 onsite parking spaces, will tenants have cars and where will they park?

 We estimate that our residents will have approximately 20 vehicles.
 Only three accessible onsite parking spaces are proposed for the following reasons: